 We’ve covered customer satisfaction levels, so now let’s look at how many customers are unhappy.
 The NAIC has complaint ratios for major companies.
 A complaint ratio simply compares the number of complaints to the number of total customers.

 Let’s take a look.

 |Providers||Company Complaint Ratio 2017||Total Complaints 2017|

 |Liberty Mutual Group||5.95||222|

 |Oklahoma Farm Bureau Group||0.21||2|

 State Farm has the highest number of complaints, but it has a low complaint ratio because it’s one of the largest companies in the U.S. This means that almost 15,000 customers complaining is only a small percentage of State Farm’s overall customers.

 On the other hand, CSAA Insurance Group is a small company.
 So while it only has six complaints, it has a complaint ratio of almost four.

+Who has the cheapest car insurance?
+It’s the question we know you’re asking.
 Before we dive in-depth into rates, let’s see which companies generally have the cheapest rates in Oklahoma.